hms-dbmi/EHRtemporalVariability/README.md

 A paper describing the EHRtemporalVariability package has been submitted.
 If you use EHRtemporalVariability, please cite:

-Sáez C, Gutiérrez-Sacristán A, Isaac Kohane, García-Gómez JM, Avillach P. EHRtemporalVariability: delineating temporal dataset shifts in electronic health records.
+Sáez C, Gutiérrez-Sacristán A, Kohane I, García-Gómez JM, Avillach P. EHRtemporalVariability: delineating temporal dataset shifts in electronic health records.
 (Submitted)

 The original methods and case studies using the approach are described here: